 If Battlefield 1 is trying to tell the story of WWI, then Operations mode is a surprisingly effective way of doing so.
 It’s the one that gave me properly sweaty palms as I tried to make use of every last bullet.

 There’s an awful lot that could have gone wrong with Battlefield 1.
 An incendiary FPS that allows you to climb onboard tanks, trucks, planes, trains, zeppelins and more, and doesn’t end up as a total mess?
 That’s a tough ask.

 From almost the first moment you step into DICE’s latest creation, there’s the overwhelming sense you’re in safe hands.
 This game is respectful of its setting without ever forgetting it’s supposed to be entertaining.
-And although its War Stories best pull off this high-wire act so far, what we’ve seen of its Operations mode bodes well too.
+And although its War Stories best pull off this high-wire act, Operations are a great way of bringing the same empathy and tension to a multiplayer mode.

 In the battle for ‘Christmas console essential’, this shooter will take some beating.